AlmaBroman/flea-finder-stockholm/README.md

 The main goal of the site was to create a website using the Django Framework in Python along with HTML and CSS.

 Users should  be able to:
- - register an account.
+ - Register an account.
  - Sign In/Out.
  - Find Events they are interested in.
  - Add their own events.
+ - Update and delete their own events.
  - Comment and like events.

 ## User Stories

-To view the User stories in the project please click on this [link](https://github.com/users/AlmaBroman/projects/3) Please note that the user stories all have a label signifying their importance and a label grouping them to a specific epic.
+To view the User stories in the project please click on this [link](https://github.com/users/AlmaBroman/projects/3).

+Please note that the user stories all have a label signifying their importance and a label grouping them to a specific epic.

 | **EPIC** | **ID #** | **User Story** | **Github project** |